 A round-trip flight is always cheaper than a one-way flight.
 But if you want to start from one destination and finish at the other, a multi-destination flight works the best.

 If you have some time before you travel to Europe, it’s best to keep checking the flights from time to time.
-Signup for a reminder when the price for the flight you’re looking becomes the cheapest.
+Signup for a reminder when the price for the flight you’re looking for becomes the cheapest.
 You can do that on flight booking sites like Skyscanner, Goibibo and others.
 For best flight deals, check the offers here as well.

 Buy Travel Insurance